lijianweizhuwei/CMPT886/project/index2.md

 #### The ways of legalization
 The type legalization phase transforms the program so that all of the calculations in the program operate on legal types, meaning that they can fit into a machine register.

-Typical legalization phase has three ways to legalize vector types: Scalarization, Vector Widening and Vector Element Promotion.
+Typical legalization phase has three ways to legalize vector types: `Scalarization`, `Vector Widening` and `Vector Element Promotion`.

-#### Notation
-In this article we use the notation <N × T> to describe vector types.
+We use the notation <N × T> to describe vector types.
 The N variable denotes the number of vector elements and T denotes the element type.
 The element type iXX indicates an integer which is XX bits wide.

 #### Scalarization
 Splits the vector into multiple scalars.
 It is often used for the transformation from